mienaikoe/ziyu/Chapters/1-4-Chapter4.md

 "Why would you do that?"

 "My name is Fajro.
-I used to work with Mel in the senate.
+I used to work with Melna in the senate.
 I was a fidelant to Holrag when she got her beginnings as a junior fidelant.
 She was a real firebrand when she started.
 Let's just say I owe her a favor long past due, and I consider this a part of the repayment.
 Whatever it is that you're doing, it must be important enough that you're willing to risk the frozen badlands for it."

 "I assure you it is."